All about car tuning

 Japan is also famous for other national dishes that are known in many countries of the world.
 Good Japanese restaurants provide an opportunity to taste this unusual and light cuisine, but the spirit and atmosphere of Japan can only be understood by visiting the islands.

-Features and subtleties of a Japanese meal
+Features and subtleties of the Japanese meal

-• the traditional meal takes place at a low table, around which the Japanese sit on their own heels, although men are allowed a somewhat free pose - with their legs crossed in front of them;
+• the traditional meal takes place at a low table, around which the Japanese sit on their own heels, although the men are allowed a somewhat free pose - with their legs crossed in front of them;

-• the Japanese almost never have a main course on the table, all types of food are presented in small quantities, but so that you can try just a little bit of everything;
+• the Japanese almost never have a main course on the table, all types of food are presented in small quantities, but so that you can try a little bit of everything;

-• at the Japanese table it is considered normal to try all the dishes, and only then proceed to the main part of the meal, eating what is given the greatest preference;
+• at the Japanese table, it is considered normal to try all the dishes, and only then proceed to the main part of the meal, eating what is given the greatest preference;

-• the main food is always rice and dishes made from it, so this product must be eaten to the last grain;
+• the main food is always rice and dishes from it, so this product must be eaten to the last grain;

 • it is not customary to point at a person or move dishes on the table with chopsticks;